Dudley Do-Right: Overview

 The segments' characters and plot lampooned such films as William S. Hart's 1921 silent drama film O'Malley of the Mounted.

+The segment of The Comic Strips of Television in which Dudley first appears.

 Dudley Do-Right is a dim-witted, but conscientious and cheerful Canadian Mountie who works for Inspector Fenwick.
 Do-Right is always trying to catch his nemesis, Snidely Whiplash, and rescue Inspector Fenwick's daughter, damsel-in-distress Nell Fenwick, with whom Do-Right is deeply infatuated.
 He usually succeeds only by pure luck or through the actions of his horse, named "Horse".

 A running gag throughout the series is Nell Fenwick's disinterest in Do-Right; instead, she appears to be infatuated with his horse.
 She is shown to kiss the horse rather than Do-Right, and when Do-Right leaves the Mounties, she is only upset about the horse leaving.
 In Do-Right's first appearance, the narrator states,Dudley loved Nell.
 Unfortunately, she loved his horse.In the standard intro, Do-Right jumps on Horse and furiously rides him backwards as titles appear.
 Musical accompaniment is a c.
-1900 style virtuoso trumpet rendition of the William Tell Overture, played by Uan Rasey.
+1900 style virtuoso trumpet rendition loosely resembling the William Tell Overture, played by Uan Rasey.
 While riding, he comes across Whiplash tying Nell Fenwick to a railroad track, accompanied by musical bridge by low trombones.
 The trumpet fanfare returns as Do-Right reappears; he tips his hat to the two, before realizing what is going on and righting himself in time to save the day.

 Dudley Do-Right made a cameo in a "Rocky and Bullwinkle Fan Club" segment as the hero in "She Can't Pay the Rent", a play staged by Boris Badenov.
 Rocky and Bullwinkle also appeared as cameos in "Mountie Bear".